01-edu/ai-starter/content/good-recipe/README.md

 ### Splitting Strings

-Splitting a string into an array of words using split:
+Splitting a string into an array of words using `.split`:

 ```js
 let sentence = "Add flour, sugar, and eggs";
 let words = sentence.split(" "); // ['Add', 'flour,', 'sugar,', 'and', 'eggs']
 ```

-### Splitting text into lines:
+### Splitting Text into Lines

 ```js
 let text = "Add flour\nMix well\nBake at 350°F";
 let lines = text.split("\n"); // ['Add flour', 'Mix well', 'Bake at 350°F']
 ```

-#### **`Prompt Example`**:
+#### **`Prompt Examples`**:

 - "Show me step-by-step how to use the `.split` method to break the sentence 'Learning JavaScript is fun' into an array of words."

 - "Show me how to use the `.toUpperCase` method to convert the string 'hello' to uppercase."

-- "Show me how to use `Math.max` to find the biggest number in an array."
+- "Show me how to use `Math.max` to find the largest number in an array."

 ### Instructions

 #### Task 1:

-You need to find the oldest robot in the kitchen to determine the most experienced helper.
+Find the oldest robot in the kitchen to determine the most experienced helper.

-We provide you with three robot objects assigned to their respective variables `martin`, `kevin`, and `stephanie`.
+We provide you with three robot objects assigned to the variables `martin`, `kevin`, and `stephanie`.
 Use the `Math.max` function on their `age` properties to find the oldest robot.

 Declare an `oldestAge` variable that uses `Math.max` on the `age` properties of `martin`, `kevin`, and `stephanie`.

 #### Task 2:

-You need to slice some virtual vegetables.
+Slice some virtual vegetables.
 Using the `.slice` method and the provided `alphabet` variable, which is a string of all the characters in the alphabet:

 - Declare a `cutFirst` variable that removes the first `10` characters of `alphabet`, simulating the removal of the first few slices.
 - Declare a `cutLast` variable that removes the last `3` characters of `alphabet`, simulating the trimming of the last few slices.
-- Declare a `cutFirstLast` variable that removes the first `5` characters and the last 6 characters of `alphabet`, simulating a precise cut in the middle.
+- Declare a `cutFirstLast` variable that removes the first `5` characters and the last `6` characters of `alphabet`, simulating a precise cut in the middle.

 #### Task 3:

-You needs to prepare ingredients for a recipe, and part of the preparation involves transforming text.
+Prepare ingredients for a recipe, and part of the preparation involves transforming text.

-For this task, you will use the `toUpperCase` and `toLowerCase` methods on the provided variable `message`.
+For this task, use the `toUpperCase` and `toLowerCase` methods on the provided variable `message`.

-- Create a `noCaps` variable with the value of `message` but in lower case to simulate finely chopped ingredients.
+- Create a `noCaps` variable with the value of `message` in lowercase to simulate finely chopped ingredients.

-- Create an `allCaps` variable with the value of `message` but in upper case to simulate ingredients being loudly announced.
+- Create an `allCaps` variable with the value of `message` in uppercase to simulate ingredients being loudly announced.